Biking the Golden Gate Bridge has fast become one of the most popular things to do in San Francisco.

 There are dozens of places offering bike rental in San Francisco with several operators conveniently located around the Fisherman’s Wharf area along the waterfront.
 Most operators offer more or less the same package which includes a bike, helmet, lock and map, but with a little research, you’ll find that prices vary.

-We went with San Francisco Bike Rentals which had excellent reviews online, were well located in Fisherman’s Wharf and offered a competitive rate alongside a 20% deduction when we reserved our bikes online.
+We went with San Francisco Bike Rentals which had excellent reviews online, were well located in Fisherman’s Wharf and offered a competitive rate when we reserved our bikes online.
 They also were very accommodating when Freya asked to have a more comfortable ladies saddle and provided a great description of the route we planned to take up the Marin Headlands.
 You don’t have to pay until after the ride so if you reserve a bike in advance to secure the discount and then change your mind or the weather turns to crap, there’s no obligation.

 Before you leave the rental office be sure you’re happy and comfortable on your bike because you will be spending a fair bit of time on the thing.